Super-Badmen-Viper/NineSong/README.md

 - - Phase 3(October): Build a music knowledge graph for smarter recommendations by analyzing music metadata.
 - - Phase 4(December): Combine knowledge graphs with LLM(DeepSeek) for advanced music recommendations.
 - A richer music playback experience with a variety of playback modes for a more comprehensive and refined effect.
-- Multi track sound effect settings and transmission(October)
+- Multi-track sound effect settings and transmission(October)

 ## NineSong | NineSong Multimedia(Server) : 九歌多媒体
 - [ ] Compatible with streaming media servers (Jellyfin、Emby、Navidrome、Plex)